cloudflare/stpyv8/docs/source/api/wrapper.rst

     The Python sequence doesn't support the Javascript Array properties or methods, such as *length* etc. You could directly use the Python :py:func:`len` function in the Javascript code.

-If you want to pass a real Javascript Array, you could directly create a :py:class:`JSArray` instance, pass a Python :py:func:`list` as the parameter to the :py:meth:`JSArray.__init__` constructor.
+If you want to pass a real Javascript Array, you could directly create a :py:class:`JSArray` instance passing a Python :py:func:`list` as the parameter to the :py:meth:`JSArray.__init__` constructor.

 .. doctest::